The Spirit of God Like a Fire Is Burning

 "The Spirit of God Like a Fire Is Burning" (also "The Spirit of God" or "Hosanna to God and the Lamb") is a hymn of the Latter Day Saint movement.
-It was written by W. W. Phelps, one of the most prolific hymnwriters of early Mormonism.
+It was written by W. W. Phelps, one of the most prolific hymnwriters of early Latter Day Saint movement.

 History of use

 The hymn was sung for the dedication of Kirtland Temple, 27 March 1836.
 In the Encyclopedia of Mormonism, Keith W. Perkins has stated that the hymn was written for this occasion.
 A Latter Day Saint hymnal including the hymn was published in February 1836 (though dated 1835 on the title page), and it had been sung at Latter Day Saint meetings before the Kirtland Temple was completed.

 The song continues to be sung throughout the various Latter Day Saint denominations, including the Church of Jesus Christ of Latter-day Saints (LDS Church), Community of Christ, and the Remnant Church of Jesus Christ of Latter Day Saints.
-It is sung as part of the Hosanna Anthem, a special piece for the dedication of all LDS Church temples.
+It is sung as part of the Hosannah Anthem, a special piece for the dedication of LDS Church temples.

 Tune

 Early printings of the hymn contain text only, although tune names were given twice in the church newspaper, the Messenger and Advocate.
 The January 1836 issue of the Messenger and Advocate specifies the tune American Star.
-On the other hand, the March 1836 issue specifies the tune Hosanna when it was sung for the dedication service of the Kirtland Temple.
-At least four tunes were associated with the hymn since it was written.
+On the other hand, the March 1836 issue specifies the different tune Hosanna when it was sung for the dedication service of the Kirtland Temple.
+At least four tunes have been associated with the hymn since it was written, including: The American Star, Hosanna, and Assembly (also known as Paraclete).
 While these tunes were likely familiar to many of the members of the church at the time, there is some ambiguity today as to how these tunes were sung.
+Karen Lynn Davidson has stated that some believe Assembly to be another name for the Hosanna tune used at the dedication of the Kirtland Temple.

-J. C. Little and G. B. Gardner published an unofficial hymnal 1844 in Bellows Falls, Vermont, which is the first Latter Day Saint hymnal to include any music.
-"The Spirit of God," is included as the very first hymn and it is set to the tune Hosanna, which is the same tune used today—although the notes in the refrain differ slightly from modern editions, and it contained only soprano and bass instead of the four parts typical of modern editions.
+J. C. Little and G. B. Gardner published an unofficial hymnal in 1844 in Bellows Falls, Vermont, which is the first Latter Day Saint hymnal to include any music.
+"The Spirit of God," is included as the very first hymn and it is set to the same tune used today—although the notes in the refrain differ slightly from modern editions, and it contained only soprano and bass instead of the four parts typical of modern editions.

 Lyrics and commentary

 The hymn was a last minute addition to the first church hymnal, Collection of Sacred Hymns published in Kirtland, Ohio, 1835 or 1836.
 It appears as the last song (hymn 90) and in a different typeset than the rest of the hymnal.
 This original version had six stanzas.
-In some cases the lyrics borrow from the words of its original tune, "The American Star."
+In some cases the lyrics borrow words from the patriotic folk song, "The American Star."